 I placed the first few bricks on the paver base and used a rubber mallet to make each brick flush with the concrete pool skirt.

-Next, I used a small level to check that each brick is slightly angled away from the pool skirt.
+Next, I used a small level to check that each brick was slightly angled away from the pool skirt.
 This allows water to run off the edge of the bricks and not get trapped between the bricks and concrete.

-4 | Install Plastic Edging Behind Brick Border
+4 | Install Plastic Edging Behind the Brick Border

 If your pool edging is curved, cut the plastic connectors on the garden edging before attaching it to the ground.